IoT-LLM: a framework for enhancing Large Language Model reasoning from real-world sensor data: METHODS

-\paragraph{Seamless expansion to new tasks.} By employing this automatic retrieval method to acquire relevant knowledge, as opposed to the manual design of expert knowledge utilized in ~\citep{xu2024penetrative}, our approach allows for seamless expansion to address new tasks.
-This is achieved simply by adding additional documents pertinent to the new task into the IoT knowledge base, while the rest of the framework's pipeline remains unchanged.
-In the real world, it's not possible to tailor the prompt for thousands of IoT tasks, highlighting our advantages.
+\paragraph{Seamless expansion to additional tasks.} By employing this automatic retrieval method to acquire relevant knowledge, as opposed to the manual design of expert knowledge utilized in Penetrative AI~\citep{xu2024penetrative}, our approach allows for seamless expansion to address additional tasks.
+This is achieved simply by adding additional documents pertinent to the additional task into the IoT knowledge base, while the rest of the framework's pipeline remains unchanged.
+In the real world, it's not possible to tailor the expert knowledge in the prompt for thousands of IoT tasks, highlighting our advantages.

-\subsection{Prompt Configuration}
+\subsubsection{Prompt Configuration}

 In addition to augmenting LLMs' knowledge by providing external documents in the context utilizing the in-context learning capability of LLMs, we further invoke LLMs' internal knowledge by carefully configuring the prompt.
 Recent research highlights LLMs' robust role-playing abilities~\citep{park2023generative}.
 We exploit this by assigning specific roles to LLMs for particular tasks.
 For example, we have LLMs adopt the role of a professional doctor for heartbeat anomaly detection, thereby utilizing their internal domain knowledge.
-Furthermore, since LLMs' reasoning capabilities can be significantly improved by decomposing problems into smaller parts~\citep{Wei2022ChainOT}, we divide the reasoning process into two steps: first prompting LLMs to analyze IoT data and tasks, and then providing the final answer based on this analysis.
+Furthermore, since LLMs' reasoning capabilities can be significantly improved by decomposing problems into smaller parts~\citep{DBLP:conf/nips/Wei0SBIXCLZ22}, we divide the reasoning process into two steps: first prompting LLMs to analyze IoT data and tasks, and then providing the final answer based on this analysis.
 This approach also allows us to assess the LLMs' understanding of IoT data and their ability to perform IoT tasks through the generated analysis.
-Finally, we use a prompt template (see Fig.~\ref{prompt template picture} in Appendix~\ref{prompt template}) to structure the content discussed.
-The final prompt is crafted based on the template and then input into a downstream LLM, which produces the final output, including both analysis and the answer to the specified task.
+Finally, we use a prompt template (as illustrated in Fig.~\ref{fig: figure 5 final prompt template} in the appendix) to structure the content discussed.
+The final prompt is crafted based on the template and then input into a downstream LLM (refer to Fig.~\ref{fig: figure 6 prompt example} in the appendix), which produces the final output, including both analysis and the answer to the specified task.